twood02/webtemplate/wiki/NGINX_Consul_LoadBalancing/loadBalancing.md

 plt.show()
 ```

+Each of the EC2 instances that we created was a t2.micro type, used the Ubuntu 18.04 distribution and was hosted on the US East region.
+All instances used the same security group which enabled TCP and UDP access to the necessary ports that Consul requires access to for both the application and the web UI platform.
+For more information on instantiating and configuring AWS EC2, please see [this](https://aws.amazon.com/ec2/) link.

 #### Results

 After running the Python script in Jupyter to generate requests to our NGINX load balancer, we generated a set of Histograms.
 The first histogram is the result of 100 requests sent to the load balancer while all three nodes were up and running.
 As is expected, the response time for a simple HTML file is extremely short.
 The histogram that was generated is pictured below.

 ![allOnline](images/allonlinenoconsul.png)

 Interestingly, but also expected, is the output from generating the second histogram, which had one of our EC2 instances offline.
 Notice that the scale of this histogram is vastly different.
 For approximately 10% of incoming requests, NGINX still attempted to direct traffic to the offline node.
 This resulted in an extremely long request time, because the load balancer continued to wait for the request to receive a response for 60 seconds.
 The rest of the connections were sent to the online nodes.
 What's super interesting about this is that NGINX doesn't send a strict 33% of traffic to each node; they prioritize the nodes that have not received connections recently.
 Since the offline node took a long time to respond, it received less connections.
 However, the load balancer still waited for the offline node to respond each time.
-This made the request time for a significant number of requests unhealthily long.
+This made the request time for a significant percentage of requests unreasonably long.
 The histogram generated when we had one node offline is pictured below.

 ![oneOffline](images/node2offlinenoconsul.png)